Chinati Foundation (Marfa, Texas, USA)_Overwhelmed by the vast space

 Robert Irvin / untitled (dawn to dusk)

 Park the car in front of the site.
 The site is a U-shaped building with a stone pillar in the center.
 The building and site are rectangular, approximately 50m x 20m, with no buildings on one 20m side and a space in the center.
 The height of the building is approximately 5m.
-The stone pillars were said to have been brought from Yakima, Washington, or from Ireland.
+According to the guide, stone pillars have been brought from Yakima, Washington, or from Ireland.

 There is a door on the left side facing the building, and the guide unlock it.
 When entered the building, the walls and floor are painted black.
 Two rows of hallways lead toward the back.
-Large windows are installed at equal intervals on the outside and inside of the building, and light from outside is projected onto the wall in the center of the hallway.
+Large windows installed at equal intervals on the outside and inside of the building.
+Light from outside projects onto the wall in the center of the hallway.
 To the left of this building is the black world.
 Fantastic.

 Unlike the artworks of Donald Judd and Dan Flavin, this artwork does not have a clear object to admire.
 Walk through a quiet space with no one around, watch the shadows reflected on the wall by the sunlight coming in from outside, and experience the process of changing from black to white.
 It is a luxurious space.
 By the way, this building was used as a hospital for a military facility.